FAQ Category : 4-String or 5-String?

 to contact us.

-What''s the difference between a tenor banjo and plectrum banjo?
+What's the difference between an Irish tenor banjo, a tenor banjo, and plectrum banjo?

 Great question!
-The tenor banjo has either 17 or 19 frets and the
+The Irish tenor banjo has 17 frets, the tenor 19 frets, and the

 choice of many soloists.
 The neck of the tenor banjo is shorter and